cartxu/react-movies-app/README.md

 <img src="./public/screen4.png">

-5. By default, they are sorted by title but you can display them by average votes too, or back yo title sorting:
+5. By default, they are sorted by title but you can display them by vote average too, or back to title sorting:

 <img src="./public/screen5.png">